FriendlyCaptcha/friendly-captcha-examples/nextjs/README.md

 ### Set up a transpile plugin

 The [friendly-challenge](https://github.com/friendlycaptcha/friendly-challenge) library is exported as an ES module.
-To make Next.js underrstand it we install a plugin:
+To make Next.js understand it we install a plugin:

 - Install `next-transpile-modules`
   ```shell